Driftnet

 Overview

-Forward Searching
+Forward searching

 For reverse-DNS data, a forward search goes from IP to hostname.
 Here are the PTR records for 8.8.8.8: